On Love

 “Hey, so who’s the Sub today?”

 Symbolic A.I., at least the basis of it, seems not too dissimilar to what I remember about computers and even some video arcade favourites from back in the day.
-Granted, integrated circuits and micro-processers are a tad smaller and faster these days compared to, say, 1982 (… technology benefitting from its own surplus?).
+Granted, integrated circuits and micro-processers are a tad smaller and faster these days compared to, say, 1982 (… technology benefitting from its own surplus?)
 Perhaps more germane to this issue is the learning curve, the literacy, demanded of something “intelligent.”
-Apparently, a robot vacuum learns the room that it cleans, which as I gather is the “ground-up” kind of Symbolic A.I.
+Apparently, a robot vacuum learns the room that it cleans, which as I gather is the “ground-up” kind of A.I.
 Now, for all the respect and awe I can muster for a vacuum cleaner—and setting all “ground-up” puns aside—I still expect slightly less from this robot than passing the written analysis section of the final exam.
 (I taught English for sixteen years, so written analysis is my thing.)
 It seems to me that a given tool can be no more effective than its engineering and usage, and for that, isn’t A.I.’s “intelligence” more indicative of its creator’s ingenuity or its user’s aptitude than of itself or its pre-programmed attributes?

 Press Any Key to Begin